spShashankGit/Dev-Journal/who_needs_an_architect.md

 components, but the architecture only includes the components and interfaces that are understood by all the developers.”

+### IEEE definition of an architect
+>  “the highest level concept of a system in its environment.
+The architecture of a software system (at a given point in time) is its organization or structure of significant components interacting through interfaces, those components being composed of successively smaller components and interfaces"

+### Martin Folwer's definition of the Architect
 > Architectus Reloadus is the person who makes all the important decisions.
 The architect does this because a single mind is needed to ensure a system’s conceptual integrity, and perhaps because the architect doesn’t think that the team members are sufficiently skilled to make those decisions.
 Often, such decisions must be made early on so that everyone else has a plan to follow.

 ### Day to Day Architect Job